Economic Indicators that Affect the Stock Market

 Balance of Trade

-The difference between a country’s exports and imports.
-A trade surplus (more exports than imports) is generally positive for the economy and stock market, while a trade deficit can be negative.
+A trade balance is the difference between exports and imports in a country.
+A trade surplus (exports are in greater proportion to imports) is considered generally good for an economy and the stock market, while trade deficit is the opposite.

 Government Fiscal Policy